12 Top-Rated Things to Do in Glenwood Springs, CO

 With two rivers meeting right in town and two hot springs, Glenwood Springs bills itself as the "Land of Water."
-Here, the rushing waters of the Roaring Fork and Colorado Rivers combine, leading to incredible opportunities to kayak, canoe, stand up paddleboard, or go whitewater rafting.
-Swimming is also an option, but the water is cold.
+Here, the rushing waters of the Roaring Fork and Colorado Rivers combine, leading to incredible opportunities for kayaking.

 Downtown Glenwood Springs is a tidy and compact area full of restaurants, interesting retail shops, and museums.
 Park the car and walk up and down the wide avenues, perhaps hit a patio and engage in some people watching.

 The downtown area has recently been revitalized with the completion of a new vehicle bridge.
 Running beside the new bridge is a pedestrian-only walkway over the Colorado River.
 The views from here up and down the river and towards the mouth of Glenwood Canyon are spectacular as are the views of the hot spring pools and the Colorado Hotel.